 Eugenana is a 15-minute drive (11 km) south of Devonport.

-No entry charge for members of the Tasmanian Arboretum.
+No entry charge for children or members of the Tasmanian Arboretum.